p8queiroz/spotfy-search-app/README.md

 # `spotfy search app` — Spotfy Search

-This project has the mais focus of exploring Sportfy API and its
+This project has the main focus of exploring Spotify API and its functionalities